moaazsalama/weather_app/README.md

 ## Features

-- **MVVM Architecture:** The app is structured using the MVVM design pattern to ensure a clean separation of concerns between the model, view, and viewmodel layers.
+- **MVVM Architecture:** The app is structured using the MVVM design pattern to ensure a clean separation of concerns between the model, view, and ViewModel layers.

-- **State Management:** Implements a robust state management solution, such as Provider, Bloc, or any other advanced state management tool, to handle the app's state effectively.
+- **State Management:** Implements a robust state management solution with Bloc advanced state management tool, to handle the app's state effectively.

 - **API Integration:** Connects to a public weather API to fetch real-time weather data, including information such as temperature, humidity, wind speed, and weather conditions.

 - **Dynamic UI Updates:** The UI updates dynamically based on the API responses.
 Efficiently implements loading, error, and data states.

-- **Error Handling:** Utilizes a sophisticated error handling strategy for API call failures, providing user-friendly error messages.
+- **Error Handling:** Utilizes a sophisticated error handling strategy for API calls  providing user-friendly error messages.

 - **User Input:** Allows users to select different cities for which they want to see the weather.
 This could involve a search function or a dropdown menu.